garrandall/popular-music-data/tracks/wetter--calling-you-daddy--twista-erika-shevon.md

 I ain't stoppin 'til you wet up the covers
 Because I gotta keep on fuckin 'til I see a lot of white stuff Now you got me excited, I can't hold it
-I'm feelin it comin, I'm 'bout to let off an explosion (ohh) Let it ride when I see you animated and shakin
+I'm feelin it comin, I'm 'bout to let off an explosion (oh) Let it ride when I see you animated and shakin
 Now when I touch your body you catchin convulsions (uh-huh) That's when I know I'm doin what I'm supposed to